-Broadly applied travel hacking means being travel-savvy and navigating the complex industry of travel.
+Broadly applied, it means being travel-savvy and navigating the complex travel industry.
 Firstly, when done correctly, travel hacking will save you time.
 Secondly, it will save you money.
 Most importantly, it will minimize potential issues while on the road.

 For years, I have been using a combination of travel hacks.
-I often fly free, my hotels are often free and I am no stranger to upgrades.
+I often fly free, my hotels are free, and I am no stranger to upgrades.

-Here are practical travel hacks that you can start using today to earn free travel or avoid costly mistakes.
+Here are practical ones you can use today to earn free travel or avoid costly mistakes.